colby/colbyolson.com/pages/about.md

 The backgrounds are from [FFD8FFDB](https://twitter.com/FFD8FFDB), using a shell [script](https://github.com/colby/colbyolson.com/blob/master/lib/background) and cron.
 Thanks to [vhost-](https://kyleterry.com) for the idea.

-This website uses [letsencrypt](https://letsencrypt.org/) for SSL certification.
+This website uses [Let's Encrypt](/using-letsencrypt) for SSL certification.
 Those people are doing awesome work.

 ## Contact Information
 I welcome you send me your comments, questions, or opinions regarding this website.